Aurelia Nobels

-Aurelia Corine Nobels (born January 7, 2007) is a Brazilian, Belgian, and American racing driver who competes in F1 Academy for ART Grand Prix as part of the Ferrari Driver Academy with support from Puma.
+Aurelia Corine Nobels (born January 7, 2007) is a Brazilian, Belgian, and American racing driver who currently competes in the GB3 Championship with Hillspeed.

+Nobels previously competed in F1 Academy for ART Grand Prix as part of the Ferrari Driver Academy with support from Puma in 2024 and 2025.

 Career

+Karting

+Nobels started karting at the age of ten in Brazil.
+She competed in the European Championships and the World Championships.